weiyan-shi/MeowMapSG/README.md

 - Cat images

-- Metadata (name, sex, personality, location coordinates, description, etc.)
+- Metadata (name, sex, personality, region, description, etc.)
 All entries are mapped using a unique ID.

 ### 🗺 Map Dataset